-Ecommerce website cost South Africa ranges from under R500 per month for a DIY Shopify or WooCommerce store to over R200,000 for a custom agency build — with most SA businesses spending R3,000 to R13,000 per month in total platform, hosting, app, and transaction costs during their first year.
-The price range is enormous because costs depend on your platform choice, whether you build it yourself or hire professionals, and how many products and features you need.
-This guide breaks down every cost involved so you can budget accurately for your ecommerce South Africa store.
-If you want your store professionally built and designed, we cover agency pricing in detail below.
+Ecommerce website cost South Africa ranges from under R500 per month for a DIY Shopify or WooCommerce store to over R200,000 for a custom agency build.
+Most South African ecommerce businesses spend R3,000 to R13,000 per month in total platform, hosting, app, and transaction costs during their first year.

-Want an accurate quote for your SA ecommerce store build?
+Want an accurate quote for your South African ecommerce store build?

 Get a Free Ecommerce QuoteEcommerce Website Cost South Africa: The Quick Overview

-Ecommerce website cost South Africa is best understood across seven build approaches — from free DIY platforms to fully custom enterprise development, each with different trade-offs between cost, speed, and capability.
+Building an online store in South Africa works across seven approaches — from free DIY platforms to fully custom enterprise development, each with different trade-offs between cost, speed, and capability.

 | Approach | Build Cost | Monthly Running Cost | Best For |